What should I bring to my appointment?

 How many treatments before I start feeling better?

-The number of treatments required to see change in a pattern or symptom is dependent on several factors.
+The number of treatments required to see a change in a pattern or symptom depends on several factors.
 Conditions that have been in place for many years can sometimes be stubborn and take more treatments to resolve than an acute situation.
-Most conditions should see significant change in 6-10 treatments.
+Most conditions should see a significant change in 6-10 treatments.
 As part of your first appointment, we will discuss your health in-depth in order to come up with an appropriate treatment schedule for your specific needs.

 What will my first treatment be like?

 When you meet with your practitioner for the first time, you will have a comprehensive talk about your health history, lifestyle and treatment goals.
 All this information helps the practitioner develop a dynamic view of your health.
 This first talk typically takes 30-45 minutes.
-The remainder of the time will focus on treatment including acupuncture and possibly other modalities such as Tui Na, moxibustion, gua sha, cupping and/or lifestyle and nutrition counseling.
-You have be given small “homework” such as stretches, exercises or lifestyle adjustments to help you get the most out of the time between treatments.
+The remainder of the time will focus on treatment, including acupuncture and possibly other modalities such as Tui Na, moxibustion, gua sha, cupping, and/or lifestyle and nutrition counseling.
+You have been given small “homework” such as stretches, exercises, or lifestyle adjustments to help you get the most out of the time between treatments.